-The following are the students who made the High Honor Roll and Honor Roll for the second quarter marking period at Newtown High School this school year.
+The following are the students who made the High Honor Roll and Honor Roll for the fourth quarter marking period at Newtown High School this school year.
 Students earn recognition on the High Honor Roll by being enrolled in five or more classes with a minimum of four courses in areas of study other than independent study and related work experience, have an overall average of 90 or more for the marking period and the student must receive a grade of 85 or higher in each course.

 Students in this year’s Summer Youth Employment Program began their work for the summer of 2014 on Monday, July 7.